 Public facility features, including bicycle and pedestrian paths

 About the Timeline

 The project team is conducting the Existing Conditions Analysis.
 During this phase the consultants have met with an Advisory Group consisting of residents and/or advocates for the Northeast Community.
 In September the consultants held over twenty community stakeholder virtual interviews.
 These meetings and interviews have provided an opportunity to listen and learn about the Northeast Community and the Town of Wake Forest.
 On September 29th, Town staff led the consultants on a tour of the Northeast Community and Downtown Wake Forest.
 The information gathered so far will provide the consultants with a baseline of information regarding the community and the Town.

 Due to COVID-19 we are taking every precaution to maintain safety.
-Therefore, steps have been taken to limit in-person meetings while still receiving information from the public.
 The first community survey was completed in January 2021.
 This initial survey was mailed to every resident and every property owner.
 It provided information from the residents including: length of residency, frequent shopping habits, use of public amenities, things they like about the community and things they would like to see changed in the community.
 Following on that survey were the first virtual community visioning workshops.
 These were held on March 9th and March 13th.
 The survey results and community meeting presentation are linked above and to the right under "Public Participation".
 A second survey was completed in March asking three questions: What do you WORRY about in your community?
 What would you like to KEEP in your community?
 What you like to CHANGE in your community?
 The consultant team will take the information gathered from both surveys and the virtual workshops to start formulating the community plan.
 Stay Tuned!